pegasystems/pega-helm-charts/docs/Deploying-Pega-on-GKE.md

   - The Docker application downloaded to your local system.
 Log into your DockerHub account from the Docker application on your local system.

-- Helm – install Helm 3.0 or later.
-Helm is only required to use the Helm charts and not to use the Kubernetes yaml examples directly.
+- Helm 3.0 or later.
+Helm is only required to use the Helm charts and not to use the Kubernetes YAML examples directly.
 For detailed usage, refer to the [Helm documentation portal](https://helm.sh/docs/).

 - Kubectl –the Kubernetes command line tool you must use to connect and to manage your Kubernetes resources.